 Article 6(1) makes clear that subsection (f) shall not apply to "processing carried out by public authorities in the performance of their tasks".
-This represents one of the only major departures from the former Data Protection Directive and implementing legislation, although it should be noted that legitimate interests can still be relevant to public authorities to the extent that this is for a purpose outside of their public task.
+This said, legitimate interests can still be relevant to public authorities to the extent that their processing is for a purpose outside of their public task.
 Additionally, the need to specifically consider the interests and rights of children is also new (see the section on children).

-In practice, the major considerations for organisations when they rely on legitimate interests under the GDPR relate to accountability (the need to carry out and record the balancing test via LIA assessments) and to the rights of data subjects attached to this condition for processing (including rights to notice and to object).
+In practice, the major considerations for organisations when they rely on legitimate interests under the GDPR relate to accountability (the need to carry out and record the balancing test via an LIA) and to the rights of data subjects attached to this condition for processing (including rights to notice and to object).